Heel Pain – Plantar Fasciitis

 - Night splints are helpful if your Achilles tendon is tight.

 - Not all orthotics (inserts) are the same.
 Ask about our medical grade orthotics that can easily fit into your shoes.
 These are only available in our office and cannot bepurchased online (beware of imposters!).
 They have a solid arch support and a soft top cover that is comfortable to wear all day and supportive enough to get rid of your heel pain.

 - Freeze a half filled water bottle then place it on the floor.
 Roll your feet against the bottle to massage out tight and sore areas.

 - Consider work modifications, especially if you stand or walk for long periods or are on concrete all day.
 Rest frequently and perform the above exercises.

 - Changing out flimsy or old shoes for more durable ones that do not fold in half when you bend them.
 Shoes should be switched out every 6 months.

 The good news is that conservative approaches will help the majority of people suffering from heel pain.
-However, if you continue to have pain, make an appointment with Dr. Tea to discuss other options and to make sure you have the correct diagnosis.
+However, if you continue to have pain, make an appointment with Dr. Tea to discuss other options.
 Treatment may include:

 - Steroid injections

 - Minimally invasive surgery